Dedicated to my beloved grandmother, Margaret Marriott, a true mother of nature who ALWAYS believed in faeries.

 Squeeze drops of fimo gel into each indent on each eye.
 Remove all bubbles with a small brush…you may want to leave them for a while to settle so you can make sure you have removed all the bubbles.

-If you start the baking off with a hot oven the lenses will tend to get a lot of bubbles.
+start the baking off with a hot oven the lenses will tend to get a

 As you can see you will generally find that a few stray bubbles have been missed in some of the eyes(or maybe that's just me!) ….that is why I make many of the same colour so that I can choose 2 of the best.
 Here is the clear lense!